 Beetroot pancakes

 Beetroot pancakes make a delicious and gorgeously pink breakfast that’s perfect for lazy weekend mornings.
-While vegetable pancakes might sound slightly strange at first (and perhaps even a little alarming!), don’t knock them before you try them!
-The stunning rose colour offers a unique twist on classic pancakes, making them especially enjoyable for kids – who may not even realise you’ve sneaked in some vegetables!
+While vegetable pancakes might sound slightly strange at first, don’t knock them before you try them.
+The stunning rose colour offers a unique twist on classic pancakes, making them especially enjoyable for kids – who may not even realise you’ve snuck in some vegetables!

 For more breakfast inspiration, have a read of our article: 9 healthy breakfast ideas to kickstart your day.